samogden/CST334-assignments/programming-assignments/PA5/README.md

 }
 ```

+***Note:***
+When you start some of the tests will already pass.
+These will continue to pass until you implement some of the assigned functions, and them beginning to fail is expected behavior.

 #### Scoring

 For this assignment, scoring works a little bit differently.
 Instead of being scored on the individual functions, I have implemented tests that will test parts of how you implement the functions.